 Why Get a Smart Plug?

 The possible uses for smart plugs are seemingly infinite, so we'll just list a few of the most common to help you figure out if purchasing one might make some small aspect of your life a bit better/easier.

 Remotely Summon Appliances

 It's an old trick to put a few lamps on a timer so that they turn on and make it look like you're home even when you're on vacation.
-However, we all remember the scene in Home Alone when the burglars identify the empty house based on the lights turning on at the exact same time every night.
+However, we all remember the scene in Home Alone when the burglars identify the empty house based on the lights turning on at the same time every night.
 Many of these plugs have 'away' modes that will turn lights on and off in a slightly more randomized, natural feeling pattern, ensuring that Joe Pesci won't steal your jewelry.
-Some can even adjust based on the local sunset time for a slightly more organic pattern.
+Some can even adjust based on the local sunset time for a more organic pattern.